Click below to see if you have a Work Injury case - it takes only 90 seconds.

 When you let us handle your workers’ compensation claim, we identify anyone else who may be at fault for your accident.
-Console and Associates has won millions of dollars in personal injury claims against 3rd parties.
+Console and Associates have won millions of dollars in personal injury claims against 3rd parties.

-After 25 years arguing cases in New Jersey, our experienced team knows what rights you have under the law.
+After 25 years of arguing cases in New Jersey, our experienced team knows what rights you have under the law.
 We’ll make sure that we hold every responsible party accountable so that you get the justice you deserve.

 An injury is covered under workers, comp if it, is arising out of and in the course of the employment.”
 Typically, this covers any injury you receive while “on the clock” at work performing normal work duties.
 This can include traumatic accidents, occupational diseases, and injuries caused by toxic substances or repetitive motion.
 Specific examples would be injuries sustained by falling from a latter to getting into a car accident while performing a delivery.

 In theory, yes, but in reality, getting the money you deserve isn’t always as easy as submitting a few forms.